Chicago Construction Moratoriums

 The holiday season is fast approaching, and Chicago, with many major municipalities, typically issue a temporary moratorium for activities affecting the public way to promote full access to stores, restaurants and businesses.
 This year the Chicago Department of Transportation (CDOT) has set the dates and boundaries per official memo issued by Deputy Commissioner Jai Kalayil, Department of Transportation, Division of Infrastructure Management.

-Friday, November 18, 2022 4:00 p.m. - Monday, January 2, 2023 at 9:30 a.m.
+Friday, November 21, 2025 4:00 p.m. - Friday, January 2, 2025 at 9:30 a.m.

 What type of work is effected:

-“No street openings or traffic obstructions, except for emergencies, shall be allowed within the [moratorium] boundaries.”
+“No street openings or traffic obstructions, except for emergencies, shall be allowed within the moratorium boundaries.”

 “All existing permits within the moratorium boundaries will be automatically revoked.
 Restrictions will not be lifted for any non-emergency work without permission from CDOT’s Permit Office.”